azist/azos/src/truisms.md

 tight code in the nano-second range.
 However, there are many cases when things need to be carefully optimized up front.

 **In Reality**:
-one has to be very attentive to details and **think ahead of possible use-cases**, especially while developing libraries.
+one has to be very attentive to details and **consider use-cases ahead of time**, especially while developing libraries.
 Consider these two versions of code:
 ```CSharp
   if (rowset.RowCount==0) sendNoDataNotification(...);